bzt0143/Resources/README.md

 * [Gradle Official Site](https://gradle.org/)
 * [Gradle User Guide](https://docs.gradle.org/current/userguide/userguide.html)

+## Accessing O'Reilly Online Resources

+As students at NU, you have access to a very awesome resource: O'Reilly Online.

+To access it, and all the above textbooks:
+1. Go to NU's library page for computer science here: https://subjectguides.lib.neu.edu/compsci.
+2. In the lower left hand corner, click on "Connect to O'Reilly", which will take you here https://www.oreilly.com/library/view/temporary-access/
+3. Select "Not listed".
+4. Put in your northeastern.edu email

 ## Java and OOD
 The following resources for Java Programming and Object Oriented Design are optional, but it is recommended you take a look at them.